 Born May 17th, 1912.
 Monroe, North Carolina.

 Mary Beatrice Davidson Kenner was born into an amazing family of avid and successful inventors.
 Mary began to follow in her family’s footsteps at the young age of six.
 Her first, and probably most utilized patented invention, was for the original ‘sanitary belt’ – what we know today, as the sanitary pad.
 The sanitary belt was invented in 1920 however, Mary was unable to afford the patent at the time and it was patented in 1957.
 A company called Sonn-Nap-Pack got wind of Mary’s invention and extended a marketing offer that was soon rescinded once they found out she was Black.
 In the 1970s the belt portion of the pads was removed and tampons became more popularized.
-To this day, Mary Beatrice Davidson Kenner holds one of the records for the greatest number of patents awarded to a Black woman in the United States.
+To this day, Mary Beatrice Davidson Kenner holds one of the records for the greatest number of patents awarded to a Black woman in the United States – talk about amazing women!
 Thank you, Mary, for such a necessary and revolutionary invention!

 Born July 24th, 1920.
 Bronx, New York.